alipay/agentUniverse/docs/guidebook/en/2_2_1_Agent_Create_And_Use.md

   module: 'sample_standard_app.app.core.agent.rag_agent_case.demo_rag_agent'
   class: 'DemoRagAgent'
 ```
 The above is an actual example of an agent configuration.
 In addition to the standard configuration items introduced above, the observant among you may have noticed variables in the prompt like `{background}` and `{input}`.
-This is a very practical prompt replacement feature, which we will explain in the section on defining behaviors in the agent domain.
+This is a very practical prompt replacement feature, which we will explain in the section [How to dynamically adjust settings based on user input](#How to dynamically adjust settings based on user input).

 You can find more agent configuration YAML examples in our sample project under the path `sample_standard_app.app.core.agent`.

 In addition to this, agentUniverse does not restrict users from extending the YAML configuration content for agents.
 You can create any custom configuration key according to your own requirements, but please be careful not to duplicate the default configuration keywords mentioned above.

-## Creating Agent Domain Behavior Definition - agent_xx.py
+## Creating Agent Domain Behavior Definition agent_xx.py
 In this section, you can orchestrate and customize the behavior of any agent.
 Of course, if you are completely using existing Agent capabilities, this section is not mandatory.

 In this section, we will focus on commonly used definitions of agent domain behavior and the common techniques you may use in the actual process of defining agent domain behaviors.